10 Sure Fire Ways To Raise Money For Your Documentary

 You know that person is already committed to the cause and now you just need that person to understand how your film will benefit the cause.

-Build your fundraising confidence (and learn the RIGHT WAY to approach wealthy donors) with our Documentary Fundraising 101 Course + Film Funders Pack.
+Build your fundraising confidence (and learn the RIGHT WAY to approach wealthy donors) with our documentary fundraising course: Funding Essentials For Your Documentary: Your Cash-Winning Guide.

 Consider this step an extension of the last.
 If you can develop a connection with a wealthy AND influential public figure - you’ve got a fast track to funds.
 Ideally, this person ALREADY has a follower base and is active online.